 The Board of Directors

-The Board met ten times during the 2017 financial year and all meetings have a formal agenda.
+The Board met five times during 2018 and all meetings have a formal agenda.
 Directors also have ongoing contact on a variety of issues between formal meetings.
-The Non-Executive Directors’ role is to constructively challenge, and they can suggest agenda items for Board meetings.
-The Board is planning to review the most appropriate method for undertaking an annual evaluation of its own performance and that of its key Board Committees and individual Directors.
+The Non-executive Directors’ role is to constructively challenge and they can suggest agenda items for Board meetings.
+The Board undertook a detailed, and externally supported, Board review and this is reviewed on pages 46 and 47 of the 2018 Annual Report.

 Retirement of Directors